30 Employee Appreciation Ideas to Help Your Employees Fall in Love with Their Job

 When you reward the competition, it shows your appreciation for hard work and determination.
 For example, if your business is a team of event staff, you could run a competition for the person who hands out the most swag.
-Whatever the competition, it should be a positive experience and not a negative one.
+Whatever the competition, it should be a positive experience, not a negative one.

 30) Schedule Frequent Catch Up’s

 Frequent catchups with your staff are a great way to show employee appreciation.
 There doesn’t have to be something specific to talk about for them to be effective.